Imran4424/Machine-Learning-Models/Fundamentals/ML Notations and Keywords.md

 # Ordinary Least of Squares (OLS)

-Ordinary Least of Squares (OLS) is a statistical method.
+Ordinary Least of Squares (OLS) is a statistical method which is a type of linear least squares method for choosing the unknown parameters in a linear regression model.